 - Each student MUST write his/her name, personal number and e-mail address in the assignment to be submitted, even if the submission is done completely electronically.

 - Each student MUST have thought and written the solution on his/her own.

 - One can write either in English or in Swedish (English is preferable, errors in the English will NOT influence the points one gets).

 - Any non-trivial claim must be supported with a justification/proof or with the proper reference to the book/slides of the course.

 - Solutions should be presented in a coherent and clear manner.

 - If someone writes the solution by hand, he/she should make sure the hand-writing is legibly: what the assistant cannot read he/she cannot grade!

-- If someone takes a picture of a hand-writing solution, he/she should make sure the outcome is legibly: what the assistant cannot read he/she cannot grade!
+- If someone takes a picture of a hand-written solution, he/she should make sure the outcome is legibly: what the assistant cannot read he/she cannot grade!

 How to submit?The course will use the Fire system to administrate the submissions.

-In order to submit the assignments each student MUST open an account in the
+In order to submit the assignments each student MUST an

 After that, one will get an email with a confirmation link.
 After clicking on that link the account is ready to use and one can log-in to it.